-Greece keeps on reducing taxes to attract even more international investors.
-After years of stagnation, the new government performs high-scale reforms to revive the economy and bring more funds into the country.
+Greece keeps on reducing taxes to attract even more international investors to the Greek residency scheme.
+After years of stagnation, the new government performed high-scale reforms to revive the economy and bring more funds into the country.

 The cabinet of Mitsotakis has already unveiled a three-year VAT exemption for developers, a 22% property tax decrease and 50% deductions for renovation.
-Greece is also considering its own Citizenship by Investment Programme (CIP) that would compete with those of Cyprus and Malta.
-In the meantime, the government facilitates the existing Residency by Investment by allowing previously banned credit card payments.
+Greece is also considering its own citizenship by investment program (CIP) that would compete with those of Cyprus and Malta.
+In the meantime, the government facilitates the existing residency by investment program by allowing previously banned credit card payments.

 In the same vein, those who invest EUR 1.5 million will only be subject to EUR 50,000 per annum in taxes.
 EUR 25,000 if you invest EUR 3 million.
 The bill is scheduled for a vote later in November.

 For further information or to discuss your personal circumstances in a private consultation, please contact Astons at [email protected].